Filing a Complaint

 92 State House Station

-The written complaint should include a detailed description of any information relevant to the complaint.
+The signed complaint should include any information relevant to the complaint.
 Please include the name, address, and license or certificate number of the licensed professional engineer or certified engineer-intern, if known.
-In addition, please attach copies of any supporting documents that relate to the complaint.
+In addition, please attach copies of any documents that relate to the complaint.
+Please keep a copy of anything you send to the Board.

-- The Board receives a signed complaint that describes the nature of the complaint and includes any documentary evidence.
+- The Board receives the signed complaint and any supporting documents.

-- Upon receipt of the complaint, the Executive Director sends a copy of the complaint and attached evidence to the licensee with a request that the licensee respond to the complaint in writing.
+- A copy of the complaint and supporting documents are sent to the licensee with a request that the licensee respond to the complaint in writing.

 - After the licensee responds, the Complaint Committee reviews the complaint and the response.
-The Complaint Committee is comprised of the Complaint Officer (a member of the Board), the assigned Assistant Attorney General and the Executive Director.
+The members of the Complaint Committee are: the Complaint Officer (a member of the Board); the Assistant Attorney General assigned to the Board; and the Executive Director of the Board.

-- The Complaint Committee may continue to investigate by obtaining additional evidence from the complainant, licensee or others.
+- The Complaint Committee may investigate by obtaining additional evidence from the complainant, licensee or others.

 - Once the Complaint Committee is satisfied that all relevant information has been gathered, they prepare the complaint for presentation to the Board.

-- The Complaint Officer presents the complaint to the Board at a meeting of the Board.
-The names of the complainant, licensee and others are not disclosed to the Board prior to or during this presentation.
+- The Complaint Officer presents the complaint to the Board in a public meeting of the Board.
+The names of the complainant, licensee and other involved parties are not disclosed to the Board prior to or during this presentation.
 Notice of the meeting is provided to the complainant and to the licensee, who can attend the public meeting as members of the public.
-Members of the public are not permitted to speak at the Board meeting.
+Members of the public do not participate in the Board meeting.

-- After the presentation by the Complaint officer, the Board may take any of the following actions:
+- After the presentation, the Board may take any of the following actions:

 - If the Board proceeds with disciplinary action, it can make a settlement offer, order an informational conference, or schedule an adjudicatory hearing.